jennifer-ryan/fundamentals-project/README.md

 A broad outline of this project is as follows:

 1. **Descriptive Statistics:** The dataset is explored as a whole and then by each variable to get an overall impression and help to identify potential relationships for later exploration.
 2. **Relationship Between Tip and Total Bill:** Using linear regression, I attempt to see if there is a correlation between the total bill and the tip values.
-It appears there is a strong positive linear relationship in that as the total bill grows so does the tip.
+It appears there is a positive linear relationship in that as the total bill grows so does the tip.
 3. **Relationship Between Other Variables:** Other variable relationships are examined, particularly the tip as a ratio of the bill and how this is affected by the number of customers at the table.
 It appears from this data that there is a moderate negative relationship between these factors as the tip ratio falls when group size grows.
 It seems that many of the differences between other variables may be related to this relationship between group size and tip percentage.